maryamhgf/Optimized-Routing/README.md

 # Optimized-Routing
-Implementation of optimized routing between two points of a region.
+In this project, optimal routes between sources and destinations in a city district are found.
+It is a simplified version of applications that find routes and directions such as Google Maps and Waze.
+Given the map of a district and the source and the destination, it outputs the best route between the source and the destination in the district.
-In district 14 of Tehran, we defined 21 points of the map as important origins or destinations.
-These points and some other information about them(like latitude, longitude, neighbor points(that there is possible rout to them), and neighbor weights (according to reaching time) are in information.csv file.
+The project experiments were run in district 14 of Tehran, Iran. we defined 21 points on the map as important origins or destinations.
+The map was downloaded from Google Maps.
+These important points and other related information including latitude, longitude, neighbor points (those with a possible route to them), and neighbor weights (defined by the delay between two points) are stored in “information.csv” file.
+Note that we also have considered the one-way streets.
-So after running the program, you can see all these 21 points and type your origin and destination.
-The best route will be shown in the red line.
-We also have considered one-way streets.
+When running the program, you can see all these 21 points and type your planned origin and destination.
+The best route will be shown with a red line.

 (The map was downloaded from Google Maps.)